Akahug007/Akahug007/README.md

 - 👋 Hi, I’m @Akahug007
-- 👀 I’m interested in Electrical/Eletronics Engineering and Computer Science
+- 👀 I’m interested in Electrical Engineering and Computer Science on Intelligent Systems and Electronics
 - 🌱 I’m currently learning a couple programming languages
 - Coding emphasis on the Java programming language